bennidhamma/prbox/README.md

 $ git clone https://github.com/bennidhamma/prbox

-Second, open up your chrome extensions and ensure developer mode is clicked:
+Second, open up your chrome extensions and ensure developer mode is clicked

-Once that is done, click "Load unpacked extension":
+Once that is done, click "Load unpacked extension"

-Now, navigate to your prbox directory you just cloned from git:
+Now, navigate to your prbox directory you just cloned from git

-Now, to configure, click options:
+Now, to configure, click options

-Enter your github login, username, and a github personal access token :
+Enter your github login, username, and a github personal access token

 The scopes you'll need are repo, notifications, and user.